chengzeyi/fzf-preview.vim/README.md

 The preview functionality of **fzf** in vim is great.
-However, only limited commands of **fzf.vim** provide a preview window that you can press **?** key to active.
+However, only limited commands of **fzf.vim** provide a preview window that you can press **?** key to toggle.
 If you want to enhance your **fzf.vim** by enabling the preview window everywhere, try this plugin!
 All of the commands support a **!** as one of their arguments to start a full-screen window.